 Get Rid of Exercise Mind Games

-The Too Busy To Workout Trap: I know firsthand how hectic life can be.
+The Too Busy To Workout Trap: I know first-hand how hectic life can be.
 Often on busy days exercise is the first thing to go.
-When this is one day or two, that’s one thing, but when it drags on for months or years, it’s worth it to take a look at how you’re scheduling your life.
-In grad school I found that scheduling in time to exercise like an obligation I would otherwise never skip (such as a class or a counseling session) helped me make sure that I had the time for it most days.
-If you really truly can’t find 30 minutes in the day, you may be over-scheduled and it’s worth looking at what in your life you might be able to scale back on to give yourself more time for self-care.
+In grad school running was such an important form of mental relief and me-time.
+A time for me to step away from the piles of work on my desk and get outside.
+Because of this, I found ways to make time for it on the days when I felt like I needed it.
+If you really truly can’t find 30 minutes in a day when you’re just craving some movement, you may be over-scheduled and it’s worth looking at what in your life you might be able to scale back on to give yourself more time for self-care.

-Aside from that though, on days when I really was booked morning to night and trying to squeeze exercise in would mean sacrificing sleep or something else important, I would look at my daily living and find ways to be more active.
-Instead of taking the train from my apartment to campus, I would do the 2 mile walk there and back.
-By the end of the day I had walked 4 miles without even realizing it because it was just part of my commute (plus it saved me money because I didn’t have to pay for the train!).
+Aside from that though, on days when I really was booked morning to night and trying to squeeze exercise in would mean sacrificing sleep or something else important (not gonna happen!), I simply relied on my daily living activities to provide my body the movement it craved.
+Instead of taking the train from my apartment to campus, I would walk there and back.
 Or, if I really needed to study, I would take my flashcards and take a walk around the Boston Commons or through Beacon Hill studying as I went.
-If you really feel like you don’t have 30 minutes to spare in a day and you’ve looked at your schedule and can’t find some wiggle room, then look for ways to incorporate physical activity into your every day life (even if it’s just parking your car further, taking the stairs, or walking to a co-workers desk versus messaging them on slack – those things add up!).
+If you really feel like you don’t have time to spare but you’re craving more movement, look for ways to incorporate it in your day to day day life (even if it’s just parking your car further, taking the stairs, or walking to a co-workers desk versus messaging them on slack – all of these have been shown to provide benefit).

 The “It Doesn’t Count If I Don’t Sweat” Trap: The reason I have always been such a proponent of just doing what you love (vs. having to follow a certain workout program) is because studies have actually been done to show that you can gain benefits even from simple activities such as walking or gardening.
 Tribole and Resch state in their book that “[a]fter reviewing over forty-three studies, the CDC and ACSM concluded that simply moving thirty minutes over the course of most days of the week could reduce the risk of heart disease by half!”
 And better yet, those 30 minutes don’t need to be all at once.
 Break it up into 5, 10 or 15 minute bursts – whatever works for you and your lifestyle.